UniversalDependencies/docs/_pad/index.md

 ## Tokenization and Word Segmentation

 - In general, words are delimited by whitespace characters.
 - Every sentence has a special line in the comment section named 'text_seg' that states morpheme boundaries within words.
-This layer is taken from the article on Paumari by Chapman and Derbyshire in the Handbook of Amazonian Languages (1991), Vol.3 (https://doi.org/10.1515/9783110854374).
+This layer is directly taken from the article on Paumari by Chapman and Derbyshire in the Handbook of Amazonian Languages (1991), Vol.3 (https://doi.org/10.1515/9783110854374).

 ---